BDC Hamburger Icon

 Comprehensive Business Ecosystem

-We like that Salesforce’s business products seamlessly integrate.
-Businesses can grow with the Salesforce CRM and gradually adopt new features as needed.
-Additional Salesforce product categories include:
+We like that Salesforce’s business products seamlessly integrate, allowing organizations to grow with Salesforce CRM and gradually adopt new platforms, products and features as needed.
+Salesforce product categories include:

-• Salesforce Platform (with high-level development, customization, analytics and built-in AI)
+• Salesforce Platform: Tools for development, customization, analytics and built-in AI

-You can use Salesforce’s impressive range of third-party apps to run many aspects of your company, from marketing to fulfillment.
-HR, data analytics, workforce collaboration and finance apps plug directly into Salesforce CRM.
-You can even add ERP apps to Salesforce to build a system close in function to the ERP platform described in our review of Oracle NetSuite CRM
+Salesforce’s impressive range of third-party apps allows businesses to manage various functions, from marketing to fulfillment.
+Human resources (HR), data analytics, workforce collaboration and finance apps plug directly into Salesforce CRM.
+You can even integrate enterprise resource planning (ERP) software with Salesforce to build a system similar to the ERP platform described in our review of Oracle NetSuite CRM.

 TipBottom line

-Salesforce is a capable solution for companies that want to improve customer service performance.
-Read our review of Salesforce Service Cloud to discover how it helps supervisors and teams manage ongoing customer relationships.
+Salesforce is an excellent solution for companies looking to improve customer service performance.
+Read our Salesforce Service Cloud review to see how it helps supervisors and teams manage ongoing customer relationships.

 Customization

-We were impressed by Salesforce CRM’s vast customization capabilities – an area where it truly stands out among the competition.
-While many CRMs we reviewed offer options for customizing deal and contact fields, email templates, and dashboards, Salesforce lets you do much more.
+We were impressed by Salesforce CRM’s vast customization capabilities, which truly stand out among the competition.
+While many CRMs we reviewed offer options for customizing deal and contact fields, email templates and dashboards, Salesforce lets you do much more.

 Here are some of our favorite customization options:

-• Change how pages look and function.
-You can change how pages look and function to suit your specific needs.
-Use the CSS settings to adjust the spacing between page elements, colors and fonts.
-You can modify customer records to show just the lists, sections and fields you want particular co-workers to see, improving employee collaboration
+• Page customization: You can change how pages look and function to suit your needs.
+Use CSS settings to adjust spacing between page elements, colors and fonts.
+You can also modify customer records to display only the lists, sections and fields specific co-workers need to see, improving employee collaboration.

-• Use object control to customize the system.
-The Salesforce CRM’s object control is superior to that of other CRMs we tested.
-Objects are “fields” within databases (like name, address, email, etc.).
-Salesforce makes it easy to add objects so you can record exactly the information you want on accounts, contacts and leads.
-You can set permissions on records and fields to determine who else can view and edit fields.
-You can even make objects actionable by adding buttons, actions, triggers and links to create processes for adding a new customer, supplier or co-worker to the database.
+• Object control: Salesforce CRM’s object control is superior to that of other CRMs we tested.
+Objects are fields within databases, such as name, address and email.
+Salesforce makes it easy to add objects to capture exactly the information you need on accounts, contacts and leads.
+You can set permissions on records and fields to control who can view and edit them.
+You can even make objects actionable by adding buttons, actions, triggers and links to streamline processes such as adding a new customer, supplier or co-worker to the database.

-• Use the developer console to create custom apps.
-We really liked Salesforce’s developer console.
-Many businesses, particularly SMBs, won’t have in-house programmers but may use freelance developers to develop specific functions within Salesforce.
-Salesforce gives these developers a dev console where they can write, test and debug code for your custom applications.
-We found the inclusion of Apex triggers within the dev environment particularly helpful because it will shorten the development cycle in most instances.
+• Developer console to create custom apps: We liked Salesforce’s developer console.
+Many businesses hire freelance developers to create custom functions within Salesforce and the platform provides a developer console where they can write, test and debug code for custom applications.
+We found the inclusion of Apex triggers particularly helpful, as they can shorten development cycles in most cases.
 A developer sandbox and an app builder are included with every plan.

 Salesforce custom dashboard